-Update: 3 March 2017 The Bill completed all stages in the House of Lords on 23 November 2016.
+Update: 24 April 2017 The Bill has been returned to the House of Lords for comment on the House of Commons amendments.
+This is due to happen on the 25 April 2017.
+The Bill completed all stages in the House of Lords on 23 November 2016.
 It was then passed to the House of Commons on the 24 November 2006 where it had its 2nd Reading on the 1 March 2017.It has now reached the Committee stage.
 The Transport Select Committee issued its own report concerning the Bill the 22 November 2016.
 This is reported in Surveyor Transport Network.

 The Bus Services Bill is currently being debated by the UK parliament and if successful will become law by May 2017 – in England only.
 But what does it mean for the future of Bus Services, particularly in rural areas?